akjolilgiz/Pig-Latin/README.md

 Example Input: 3
 Example Output: 3

-The the program considers 'y' a consonant
-Example Input: yoga
-Example Output: yoga

 The program adds "ay" to single-letter words beginning with a vowel.
 Example Input: i
 Example Output: iay